Malbryn/MalFramework/mission_framework/core/supply_drop/README.md

 ## Description:
 _This module adds a supply drop option to players with platoon level leadership (see: Player module)._

+_The module spawns a plane or helicopter which then drops in the designated supply crate._

 ## Usage:
 1. _Place down crates and fill them up with ammo, medical stuff etc._
 2. _Call `MF_supply_drop_fnc_addCrate` in the init field of the crates_